DaniDrury/note-taker/README.md

 No installation necessary.
 Application is deployed on render.com.

 ## Usage
-In your browser, open the following url:
+In your browser, open the following url: https://note-taker-k7zk.onrender.com Click "Get Started" to begin.
+Click on "Note Title" to enter a Title of a new note, then click "Note Text" to enter the note.
+Click "Save Note" to add your note.
+Notes will appear in a list on the left side of the screen.
+Click a particular note to see the note details.
+Click the Trash Can icon to delete a note.

 ## Credits
 N/A